treytomes/rlox/README.md

 - Adding strings together concatenates the strings.
 - Adding a number to a string converts the number to a string before concatenating.
 - Multiplying a string by an integer will concatenate the string with itself a number of times.
+- Truthiness:
+    - NaN is not truthy.
+    - Empty strings are not truthy.
+    - Any number != 0 is truthy.
+- Equalness:
+    - NaN is not equal to anything.

 ## TODO